-Trading derivatives with a positive fair value are recognized under "Financial assets at fair value through profit or loss" and trading derivatives with a negative fair value are recognized under "Financial liabilities at fair value through profit or loss".
+Trading derivatives with a positive fair value are recognized under "Financial assets at fair value through profit or loss" and trading derivatives with a negative fair value are recognized under "Financial liabilities held for trading".

 The Group may, at initial recognition, irrevocably record a financial asset as measured at fair value through profit or loss, if it considers that, in doing so, it eliminates or significantly reduces an incoherence in the measurement or recognition that would otherwise result from the measurement of assets or liabilities or the recognition of gains and losses on same on different bases.